-In the first episode of our new podcast, Chris Kramer and Chase Hoover dive into a simple question with complex answers — why do middle-market business owners hire investment bankers?
+In Episode 1 of our new podcast, Chris Kramer and Chase Hoover dive into a simple question with complex answers — why do middle-market business owners hire investment bankers?
 The simple answer … transitioning ownership in a closely held business is anything but simple.

 Chase: Hello welcome to What’s Next, hosted by Acuity Advisors, the show where we help business owners understand how to monetize the value of what they’ve built and navigate one of the most crucial steps in their financial lives.
 Which is to say, succession planning, transition, and ultimately exit.
 I’m your host Chase Hoover, and today I’ll be joined by the owner and managing director of our firm, Chris Kramer, to talk for our very first episode about the basics.
 What do we mean when we say that we are investment bankers?

 So, when you hear investment banker, once you recoiled reflexively and reached to check your wallet, you might think of how people in very nice suits on Wall Street or very large corporations get rich.
 Or you might think of IPOs, the Dow, the NASDAQ, so on and so forth.
 But in reality, outside of the giant multi-billion dollar banking firms, it’s really not quite the same as what you see on the news.
 So from there, more importantly, we’ll get into the question of, “Why do we as middle market investment bankers exist?”
 What do we do for our clients, who are our clients, and how might the process work, whether it’s the sale of the business, a sale to an ESOP, gifting of shares, etc. etc. How might that process typically unfold?
 Without further ado let’s get into it.